-Populism, racism, sexism, authoritarianism, radicalism, anti-semitism, fundamentalism, strongman-politics – the list of the symptoms goes on and on.
-But these are mere symptoms of the actual disease: authoritarian thinking.
+Populism, illiberalism, xenophobia, racism, sexism, authoritarianism, radicalism, anti-semitism, fundamentalism, extremism, strongman-politics, etc. The list of the symptoms is long.
+But these are all just that: symptoms.

 - Fondness for order

 - Authoritarian aggression toward the underdog (includes, but not limited to victim blaming)

 - Need and desire to homogenize society (along race, opinion, wealth, class, faith, or customs)

 - Admiration of strength and power

 - Loss of individual perspective and adopting the viewpoint of the powerful

 - Adopting the group perspective (as part of the above) and often also majoritarianism

 - Impatience with the rule of law (helplessness compensated by enabling a strongman)